 PrivadoVPN’s free plan was lacking in the following areas:

-• Advanced features are available only for premium plans: These unavailable features include ad blockers, unlimited device connections, kill switch, streaming support, unlimited data, and more.
+- Advanced features: These premium-only features include ad blockers, unlimited device connections, kill switch, streaming support, unlimited data, and more.

 PrivadoVPN specs